Pierre Poilievre: Canadian Alliance work

-In his early twenties, Poilievre eventually met both his biological mother and his maternal grandfather for the first time.
-In 2000, Poilievre was an organizer on a website called Organization to Draft Stockwell Day, seeking to recruit Alberta Treasurer Stockwell Day to be the leader of the Canadian Alliance party.
-With Day running in the leadership election, Poilievre and his young colleagues made phone calls to canvas and raise money, dubbing themselves as the "Fight Club".
+In 2000, Poilievre was an organizer on a website called Organization to Draft Stockwell Day, seeking to recruit Alberta Treasurer Stockwell Day as leader of the Canadian Alliance party.
+With Day running in the leadership election, Poilievre and his colleagues made phone calls to canvass and raise money, dubbing themselves the "Fight Club".

-After Day's tenure as Leader of the Official Opposition, Poilievre left Calgary and university without graduating to work for Day as an advisor in 2002, but returned to graduate with a Bachelor of Arts degree in 2008.
-After Jean Chrétien announced he would retire as prime minister of Canada in 2002, Poilievre and Ezra Levant, who practised law at the time, wrote an op-ed advocating for the merger of the Canadian Alliance and the Progressive Conservative parties.
-When Levant was campaigning to replace Preston Manning in 2002 Calgary Southwest by-election, Poilievre was his campaign spokesperson until Levant withdrew in order to allow Stephen Harper to run.
+In 2002, after Day's tenure as Leader of the Official Opposition, Poilievre left Calgary and university without graduating to work as an advisor to Day, but he completed online coursework through Athabasca University to earn a Bachelor of Arts degree from the University of Calgary in 2008.
+After Jean Chrétien announced he would retire as prime minister in 2002, Poilievre and Ezra Levant, who practised law at the time, wrote an op-ed advocating the merger of the Canadian Alliance and the Progressive Conservative parties.
+Poilievre was campaign communication director during Levant's campaign to replace Preston Manning in the 2002 Calgary Southwest by-election, until Levant withdrew to allow Stephen Harper to run.

-In 2003, Poilievre founded a company called 3D Contact Inc. with his partner Jonathan Denis, who would become Alberta Cabinet Minister years later.
-Their company focused on providing political communications, polling and research services.
-After founding the company, Poilievre ran for MP as part of the new Conservative Party of Canada, which had just merged from the Canadian Alliance and Progressive Conservatives.
+In 2003, Poilievre founded 3D Contact Inc. with business partner Jonathan Denis, who became an Alberta Cabinet minister years later.
+3D Contact provided political communications, polling and research services.
+After founding the company, Poilievre ran for MP as a member of the Conservative Party of Canada, which had recently been formed from a merger of the Canadian Alliance and Progressive Conservatives.

-Political career
+Early political career (2004–2022)

-Early political career (2004–2013)
+Backbencher (2004–2006)

-With preparations being made for the 2004 Canadian federal election, the 24-year old Manordale resident Poilievre won the Conservative Party nomination in the riding of Nepean—Carleton to contest incumbent David Pratt of the Liberal Party of Canada.
+With preparations being made for the 2004 Canadian federal election, the 24-year old Manordale resident Poilievre won the Conservative nomination in the riding of Nepean—Carleton against Liberal incumbent David Pratt.
 Though Pratt was a two-term incumbent and cabinet minister, the election was projected to be close between the two.
-Poilievre won his riding and his Conservative Party formed the Official Opposition to a Liberal Party minority government.
+Poilievre won his riding, and the Conservatives formed the Official Opposition to a Liberal minority government.
 Poilievre entered the 38th Canadian Parliament at the age of 25 along with Andrew Scheer as the youngest members of the Conservative caucus.
 Poilievre introduced himself and his young colleagues to media outlets as "libertarian-minded" members of the party.
 Poilievre was given the nickname "Skippy" early in his political career.